 Provide the Agency with electronic copies of remittance advices and EOMB forms.

-Notify the Department of Inspections and Appeals that the report for all checks paid out and Electronic Fund Transfers (EFTs) is available for viewing in Onbase.
+Notify the Department of Inspections and Appeals that the report for all checks paid out and Electronic Fund Transfers (EFTs) is available for viewing in the workflow management system.

 Produce electronic file of monthly billings for entities responsible for the non-federal share of claims.